michaelnguyen974/CV/README.md

 ### Attention to detail

-During my group project 'Tasteless Notes', progress was smooth but there would be brief periods where we would be collectively stumped.
-Taking a step back, I applied the rigorous debugging process I exercised on my own code to our group's.

-One particular instance was when we were building our testing framework.
-We couldn't figure out why it was showing `undefined` instead of the pass/fail statements we'd built.
-Combing carefully through the code, I realised we were missing the `return` keyword - something implicitly implied in Ruby but not in JavaScript.

-Once added at the appropriate lines in our codebase, we tested and ran it once more.
-A collective jovial cheer erupted from our group as we achieved the desired result - outputs of our tests properly passing and failing with no `undefined` properties.
+I pride myself in ensuring that my craft is high quality and as error free as can be.

+During my group project 'Tasteless Notes', we successfully built our own testing framework but couldn't figure out how to output our pass/fail messages.
+Initially, we managed to come up with a workaround — but the original issue still surfaced with each message.
+Combing through our codebase and searching online for information, I noticed we weren't `return`ing the messages; implicitly implied in Ruby, not so in JavaScript.
+Amending this small keyword displayed our test results beautifully and allowed us to progress with peace of mind knowing we'd tackled the problem correctly.

 # Education